adrianolszewski/model-based-testing-hypotheses/README.md

 1 asymptotic 4 5  0.8 0.449391 1.150609    # 1.15?
 ```
 /
+13. There are another problematic areas for Wald's testing, like mixed models (ironically, numerous statistical packages offer only (or mostly) such inference due to big complexity of the solutions!).
+For example read: [Paper 5088 -2020; A Warning about Wald Tests](https://support.sas.com/resources/papers/proceedings20/5088-2020.pdf)

 ## You said that that different method of testing (Wald's, Rao's, Wilk's LRT) may yield a bit different results?